timokoessler/docker-deploy-api/README.md

 ## Features

 -   Pull new image and recreate container, or only recreate or restart a container
--   Update multiple containers at once
+-   Update multiple containers at once 🔄️
 -   Clean up old images 🧹
 -   Works with private Docker registries 🔒
+-   No need to give your CI/CD pipeline SSH access to your servers 🛡️
 -   Works without any database
 -   Support for nearly any CI/CD pipeline, e.g. GitHub Actions, GitLab CI, etc.

-## Installation
+## Installation 🚀

 > [!TIP]
 > You can find all information about the installation, configuration and usage in the [documentation](https://deploy-api.tkoessler.de).

+The easiest way to set up Docker Deploy API is to use the provied [docker-compose](https://github.com/timokoessler/docker-deploy-api/blob/main/docker-compose.yml) file.

 ## How it works